sdsc-hpc-training-org/notebooks-101/Docs/source/methods/reverseProxy.md

 Note that the time positional argument must occur after all the flags.
 There will be an error if you put any flags after the positional argument.

+NOTE: There are some minor differences when using the script on Comet vs. Stratus vs. TSCC.
+For example, TSCC uses a different queue system called torque.
+You will see example torque scripts for jupyter in the RPS repository.
+The most important thing to notice is that when you run start_notebook it will automatially run with defaults for the cluster you are using.
+So you don't need to worry as much about which cluster you're on.

 ### Examples
 Start a notebook in the debug queue
 `./start_notebook -d ~ -p debug -t 30`